Last Updated on March 24, 2021 by Shaun Snapp

 The rise of surveillance capitalism over the last two decades went largely unchallenged.
 “Digital” was fast, we were told, and stragglers would be left behind.
 It’s not surprising that so many of us rushed to follow the bustling White Rabbit down his tunnel into a promised digital Wonderland where, like Alice, we fell prey to delusion. (emphasis added) In Wonderland, we celebrated the new digital services as free, but now we see that the surveillance capitalists behind those services regard us as the free commodity.
 We thought that we search Google, but now we understand that Google searches us. – New York Times

-This means that they rushed into advertising through Facebook, but not entirely understand what they were dealing with, and naturally, Facebook took full advantage of this.
+This means that they rushed into advertising through Facebook but did not entirely understand what they were dealing with, and naturally, Facebook took full advantage of this.
 In fact, what is amazing is how Facebook was able to bamboozle so many media giants and experienced advertisers.
-And this generalizes to users of Facebook, who Facebook repeatedly lied to about how their privacy would be respected.
+This generalizes to Facebook users, who Facebook repeatedly lied to about how their privacy would be respected.
 Facebook is a company that lies perpetually to all entities that it interacts.
-That is lying is an embedded part of Facebook’s culture, and without this lying Facebook could never have grown to become what it is today, as lying is how Facebook obtains compliance.
+That is, lying is an embedded part of Facebook’s culture.
+Without this lying, Facebook could never have grown to become what it is today, as lying is how Facebook obtains compliance.

 Facebook receives our Golden Pinocchio Award for how it lied to advertisers.

 Facebook and Google’s business model is based on violating users’ privacy in return for a small amount of money per user.
 Still, they are wealthy because they have so many users.
-We cover this in the article How Much Do SaaS & AI Companies Really Make from Constant Surveillance?
+Do we cover this in the article How Much Do SaaS & AI Companies Really Make from Constant Surveillance?

-This means that each individual is being coerced and lied to, to over their privacy, for a relatively small amount of money.
+This means that each individual is being coerced and lied to over their privacy for a relatively small amount of money.